kramse/kramse-labs/README.md

 Make sure the default "Use a network mirror?" is set to *Yes*

 That will make it easier to install and update packages later.

+I personally prefer installing from ISO into a VM over pre-made VM images, as you then have to find the _change keyboard layout_ and other options later.

 **Important:**
 Once a week or so I recommend to update your Kali with the following command: